Skip to main content

 Local development

+To run the code for your challenge locally, you’ll need vcpkg & make installed.
+You’ll also need the VCPKG_ROOT environment variable set to the path where vcpkg is installed.
 The script for your challenge (like ./your_sqlite3.sh) will automatically compile your code using the rules defined in CMakeLists.txt before executing it.
-It’ll
+It’ll look something like this:

 File structure